-The Veterans Expressway extends 15 miles from Independence Parkway (near SR 60/Courtney Campbell Causeway west of Tampa International Airport) to SR 597/Dale Mabry Highway in northern Hillsborough County.
-A portion of the 1991 Bonds and all of the 1992 Bonds were used to finance this four-lane facility (designated SR 589), which opened to traffic in October 1994 as planned.
+The Veterans Expressway opened in October 1994 and extends 15 miles from Independence Parkway (near SR 60/Courtney Campbell Causeway west of Tampa International Airport) to SR 597/Dale Mabry Highway in northern Hillsborough County.
 The facility is fed on the south end by the two-mile expressway connecting with I-275 in the commercially developed Westshore area of Hillsborough County.
 The Veterans Expressway provides an alternate to the congested Dale Mabry Highway and the north-south section of I-275.
-In order to provide better access to/from the facility, a portion of the 2004 Bonds were used to widen the segment of SR 60 leading to the Veterans Expressway from I-275.
+In order to provide better access to/from the facility, the segment of SR 60 leading to the Veterans Expressway from I-275 was widened in 2004.